 CODE OF CONDUCT :

-As prescribed under Clause 49 (II) (E) of the Listing Agreement, a declaration signed by the Managing Director affirming compliance with the Code of Conduct by the Directors and Senior Management Personnel of the Company for the Financial Year 2014-2015 is annexed to and forms part of the Corporate Governance Report.
+As prescribed under Part D of Schedule V read with Regulation 17 (5) of the Listing Regulations, a declaration signed by the Managing Director afirming compliance with the Code of Conduct by the Directors and Senior Management Personnel of the Company for the Financial Year 2015-2016 is annexed to and forms part of the Corporate Governance Report.

 CORPORATE GOVERNANCE :

-The Company has in place an Anti Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Work Place (Prevention, Prohibition and Redressal) Act, 2013.
+The Company has in place an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Work Place (Prevention, Prohibition and Redressal) Act, 2013.
 An Internal Complaints Committee has been set up to redress complaints received regarding sexual harassment.
-The Company afirms that during the year under review, no cases were filed under the said Act by any of its woman employee before the Internal Complaints Committee.
+The Company afirms that during the year under review, no cases were filed /reported under the provisions of the said Act.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO :

 The nature of operations of the Company does not require disclosure of particulars relating to conservation of energy and technology absorption, as prescribed under Section 134 (3) (m) of the Companies Act, 2013 read with Rule 8 (3) of the Companies (Accounts) Rules, 2014.
-During the year under review, the Company had Nil foreign exchange earnings and had incurred an expenditure of Rs 139.07 lacs in foreign exchange.
+During the year under review, the Company had Nil foreign exchange earnings and had incurred an expenditure of Rs.
+134 lakhs in foreign exchange.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

 The Company has constituted a Corporate Social Responsibility Committee in accordance with the provisions of Section 135 of the Companies Act, 2013 read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 (the Rules).
-The CSR Policy of the Company and the details about the initiatives taken by the Company on Corporate Social Responsibility during the year as per annexure attached to the Rules have been appended as Annexure E to this Report.
-Further, the CSR Policy has been uploaded on the Company website at the link : http://www.hubtown.co.in/company-information/investors/policies/corporate-social-responsibility-policy/pdf.
+The details required under the Companies (Corporate Social Responsibility Policy) Rules, 2014 are given in the CSR Report appended as Annexure F to this Report.
+Further, the CSR Policy has been uploaded on the Company website at the link : http://hubtown.co.in/admin/uploaddir/HUBTOWN%20CSR%20POLICY.pdf.